moodymudskipper/boomer/README.md

 ## Addin

-If you don’t want to type `boom()` you can use the provided addin, named *“Explode a call”*, just attribute a key combination to it (I use ctrl+shift+alt+B on windows), select the call you’d like to explode and fire away\!
+To avoid typing `boom()` all the time you can use the provided addin named *“Explode a call with `boom()`”*: just attribute a key combination to it (I use ctrl+shift+alt+B on windows), select the call you’d like to explode and fire away\!

-The default values of the `clock` and `print` arguments of `boom()` are given by the options `"boomer.clock"` and `"boomer.print"`, so by modifying those you will change the behavior of the plugin.
+The default values of the `clock` and `print` arguments of `boom()` are given by the options `"boomer.clock"` and `"boomer.print"`, so by modifying those you will change the behavior of the addin.

 ## Notes